 The residual value is calculated as a percentage of the gross carrying amount of the ship.
-The residual value for ships is 15%.

 An item of property, plant and equipment is derecognised upon disposal or when no future economic benefits are expected from its use or disposal.
 Any gain or loss arising on derecognition of the asset is included in profit or loss (in "other operating income" or "other operating expenses") in the financial year the asset is derecognised.